Sarpendon/WindowsGSM.VRising/README.md

 # WindowsGSM.VRising
- 🧩WindowsGSM plugin that provides Satisfactory Dedicated server
+ 🧩WindowsGSM plugin that provides V Rising Dedicated server

  🏷️ To be used with https://windowsgsm.com/